-Are our Meetings for Worship with a Concern for Business held in the spirit of worship, seeking the guidance of God?understanding and forbearance?
+Are our Meetings for Worship with a Concern for Business held in the spirit of worship, understanding and forbearance?

 In what ways do we each take our right share of responsibility in the service of the meeting?

 Do we humbly set aside our own preconceived notions as to proper action, seeking instead Divine guidance as to the right course?